*This article has been updated for accuracy in September 2020.

 Most fresh frozen pastries have not been baked at all.
 More often you are taking an unbaked pastry and baking as if from scratch.
 You do know that Pepperidge Farm frozen puff pastry is as good as any professional baker can make, don’t you?

 Williams-Sonoma breakfast and savory pastries are delicious and they last in the freezer for a long time.
 The plain and chocolate croissants are to die for.
-They do need to rise overnight before baking however, so check the instructions.
+They go straight from freezer to oven and bake for 20 minutes.

 A set of 40 mini mixed plain and chocolate is $72.00.